When to Transplant Seedlings

 3. Reduce feeding

-After transplanting, avoid returning to your regular feeding schedule and lightly water your plants with a nutrient solution diluted to half or two-thirds of their usual strength.
+After transplanting, avoid returning to your regular feeding schedule and lightly water your plants with a nutrient mix diluted to half or two-thirds of their usual strength.
 Failure to do so might lead to nutrient burn, a stress caused by overfeeding your plants or mixing nutrients too strongly.

 4. Be patient